MordantWastrel/cf_swarm/part4-ourFirstVM/chapter2.md

 # Your First VM: Basic Setup & Security

-If you're already familiar with provisioning and configuring a VM \(droplet\) and just want to get to Docker, you can skip this section.
+If you're already familiar with provisioning and configuring an instance \(droplet\) and just want to get to Docker, you can skip this section.

 Whether you're setting up your database server, a Docker server, or most anything else, the initial setup is the same -- enough so that we'll create a snapshot once we're done and use that as our starting point for future droplets.